Onboarding New Products

 Step 6 - Images

-Each product in the Zalando Product Catalog must have an accompanying set of required images, and each product must have one and only one set of images.
+Each product in the Zalando Product Catalog must have an accompanying set of required images, and each product can have only one set of images.
 Different merchants may not use different sets of images for the same product.

 1. Prepare images meeting Zalando requirements,